 As the agency increasingly employs technology to streamline processes, meet the demands of customers and provide more efficient services, additional skills may be required for the future workforce, including advanced systems design and analysis, complex web design and information security analytics.
-Other skill requirements with increased focus include contract management, problem solving and analytical skills.
-The need for staff with communication skills, both verbal and written, continues to rise.
-Current staff will continue to interact with taxpayers, legislators and others and more than minimal communications proficiency is required to perform these duties effectively.
+In addition to analytical skills, other requirements with increased focus include contract management, problem solving and the ability to work independently in a teleworking environment.
+The need for staff with strong communication skills, both verbal and written, also continues to rise.
+Current staff will continue to interact with taxpayers, legislators and others.
+More than minimal communications proficiency is required to perform these duties effectively.